 Prior to working as a therapist, I worked in and around the Texas Legislature, specializing in public education and school finance policy.
 After receiving the gift of therapy, I chose to make life changes that included finally pursue my dream of being a helper (a therapist).

 Outside of work, I enjoy spending time with my friends and family, and being outside (camping!).
 I love to read and consider myself a lifelong learner.
 I love to laugh, dance, and sing.
 I do not claim to be a great dancer or singer, but it’s fun!
 Whether you struggle with mental illness; are working through grief, loss, or trauma; just feeling “stuck;” or focused on personal growth, I would feel honored to walk with you on your journey.
 Reach out to me by phone at 512/201-4501, ext.
-199, or by filling out a request form.
+199.